zhuxing0/SA-Radar/README.md

 python validate_cart.py --config_dir ./configs/config.json --resume_from {model.pth}
 ```

-For 2D detection (RD), copy the corresponding config and checkpoint files into [mmdetection](https://github.com/open-mmlab/mmdetection) and run:
+For 2D detection (RD), copy the config and checkpoint files from `./downstream_ckps/2d-det (RTMDet Model on mmdet)` folder into [mmdetection](https://github.com/open-mmlab/mmdetection), and run:
 ```python
 python tools/test.py --config configs/{config.py} --checkpoint work_dirs/{model.pth}
 ```

 #### Training Your Downstream Model
-After running demo.py, the generated simulation data is saved to the `./sim_output` folder (set via *--output_directory*).
+After running `demo.py`, the generated simulation data is saved to the `./sim_output` folder (set via *--output_directory*).
 The simulation data format is identical to the RADDet dataset, which you can use to train your downstream model.

 # 🤝 Citation